 This handbag is crocheted using a 12mm hook (supplied) and uses 1.5 to 2 balls of the included grey Zpagetti yarn depending on how much you stick to the pattern.
 Continue reading →

-I love all things pixels, crafty, and crochet (except candy pink poodle toilet roll covers – which are never acceptable).
-So, I enjoy looking up how gamers are working up my favourite retro video game characters every now and again and here are my latest findings, which include an 8-bit Super Mario crochet bedspread, a Pac-Man quilt, a fabulous Doctor Who crochet tardis, a Space Invaders crochet blanket, and a Super Mario invincibility star crochet baby blanket:
+Hopefully, you’re here because you love geeky blankets!
+I love all things pixels, crafty, and crochet – except candy pink poodle toilet roll covers, which are never acceptable.
+That means I enjoy looking up how gamers are working up my favourite retro video game characters every now and again.
+Here are my latest findings which include an 8-bit Super Mario crochet bedspread, a Pac-Man quilt, a fabulous Doctor Who crochet tardis, a Space Invaders crochet blanket, and a Super Mario star baby blanket.

 Our cottage has been rather freezing of late, and the girls feet getting colder so I went on the hunt for a crochet slippers pattern.
 I was delighted to find this free crochet slippers pattern from Megan at Tampa Bay Crochet (adapted from a pattern by Nikki Kirkwood) and promptly worked some up for my girls.